-13.00 - Most dogs would love nothing better than for you to return home at lunch time every day so that they can be let out to go to the toilet and spend some quality time exercising, playing and bonding with you.
+13:00 - Most dogs would love nothing more than for you to return home at lunchtime every day so that they can be let out to go to the toilet and spend some quality time playing, exercising and bonding with you.
 Others have to wait patiently for your return in the early evening.
 If there’s someone who can dog sit for twenty minutes, that’s all the better.

 Your dog should have access to fresh water throughout the day; if you’re at home yourself, early afternoon is the time to refresh the water bowl.
 If you have a puppy, this is the best time to give them their midday meal.
 Most dogs will happily snooze away the afternoon, so you won’t need to tend to their every need all day.
 Leaving them on their own for long periods is unfair on your dog.
 If you are planning to be away from them during the day, they will need a dog sitter or walker to give them some attention in your absence.
 It’s important to consider that if you’re spending every day at work with no one to visit, your dog will not live a happy life.

 13:30 - Before heading back to work, make sure you let your dog out to do their business.
 Encourage them to use some energy by introducing some play (and training if you have enough time), then invite them back inside where they can rest comfortably in their crate.
 A dog crate should be the place your dog feels safe and where they can retreat to when you’re not home.
 Find out how to correctly crate train your dog or puppy here.